Each share-house is unique, but there are a number of unspoken rules that come with the territory, the biggest of all being this one:

 In the end, it will either happen or it won’t.
-Perhaps all they need is to get it out of their system?
+Sex between flatmates isn’t guaranteed to ruin the vibe of the whole household.
+Perhaps all they need is to get it out of their system…

-Should things actually get weird and it’s affecting those involved and their flatmates, it could be time for one or both to move out.
-It’s important to recognise when it’s time to move on and have a frank conversation with the flatmate about going separate ways.
+Should things actually get weird and it’s affecting everyone in the house, it could be time for one or both to move out.
+It’s important to recognise when it’s time to move on and have a frank conversation with the household.

 Are you kidding?
 All those crazy thoughts and now you wanna get in on the action?